 No Reservations: Anthony Bourdain.
 On the outside he may seem like a Jerkass, but really, he's all right and cares about his crew and the people he visits in his travels.

-The O.C.: Seth Cohen may fit this.
-He may be self-absorbed and slightly petty, but he loves Summer more than anything, and most of his selfless and sweet moments occur when he's with her, or when the situation involves her.
+The O.C.: Seth Cohen: while he may be self-absorbed and slightly petty at times, he's otherwise a genuinely Nice Guy who loves Summer more than anything, and most of his selfless and sweet moments occur when he's with her, or when the situation involves her.
 When he wasn't accepted to his preferred university, and she refused to go without him, he broke up with her and told her didn't love her any more just so she would go.
 And he clearly did still love her.
 And how can we forget all the times where he looked after her and his mother while they were drunk?

 Summer.
-She started out as a spoiled, rude Alpha Bitch, but, like Luke, she evolved into a much more likable, sympathetic character.
+She started out as a spoiled, slightly rude Alpha Bitch, but, like Luke, she evolved into a much more likable, sympathetic character.
+To be fair that was mostly an act, since despite her vain streak, she still was a good person at heart, but she Took a Level in Kindness when she became friends with Ryan and Seth.

 If you think about it, almost everyone in this show could be considered a Jerk with a Heart of Gold at one point in the series.